SolaceLabs/pubsubplus-cf-dev/README.md

 You will find the relevant contents extracted to ~workspace/releases

-### Step 2.
-Install the Solace Service Broker on PCF Dev
+### Deployment Step 2 - Install the Solace Service Broker on PCF Dev

 installServiceBroker.sh script in cli-tools can do this for you:
 - login to PCFDev